Shah Abdul Wahhab (born 1894): Sufism

-After completing his education at Deoband, Shah Abd al-Wahhab joined the Khanqah-i-Imdadia in Thana Bhawan to become a disciple of Ashraf Ali Thanvi.
+After completing his education at Deoband, Shah Abdul Wahhab joined the Khanqah-i-Imdadia in Thana Bhawan to become a disciple of Ashraf Ali Thanvi.
 Habibullah Qurayshi wrote a letter to Thanvi in support of this.
-Within 18 days of arriving in Thana Bhawan, Thanwi granted khilafat (spiritual succession) to Shah Abd al-Wahhab.
-In response to objections, Thanwi reportedly stated that Abd al-Wahhab had come with everything and all that remained was the granting of khilafat.
-Thanwi conferred upon Abd al-Wahhab the title of Junayd-e-Waqt and designated him as a leading figure for Muslims in Bengal, Assam, and Burma.
+Within 18 days of his arrival in Thana Bhawan, Thanvi granted khilafat (spiritual succession) to Shah Abdul Wahhab.
+Thanvi conferred upon Abdul Wahhab the title of Junayd-e-Waqt.
 Abd al-Wahhab's name is sixteenth on the list at Khanqah-i-Imdadia.
-Shah Abd al-Wahhab had 22 disciples, including Ishaq al-Ghazi.
+Shah Abdul Wahhab had 22 disciples, including Ishaq al-Ghazi.

 Career

-Abd al-Wahhab returned to Bengal in 1920.
-News of his swift grant of successorship from Thanvi reached Bengal, and upon his arrival at the Port of Chittagong, a large public reception was organized by locals.
-He began his career as a senior teacher of Sahih Muslim at his former institution, Darul Uloom Hathazari.
-Later, as the institution's activities expanded, a vice-principal position was created, and Abd al-Wahhab was appointed in 1930 upon the advice of Zamiruddin Ahmad.
+Abdul Wahhab returned to Bengal in 1920.
+News of his swift appointment as Thanvi's successor reached Bengal, and locals organized a large public reception upon his arrival at the Port of Chittagong.
+He began his career as a teacher of Sahih Muslim at his former institution, Darul Uloom Hathazari.
+Later, as the institution's activities expanded, a vice-principal position was created, and Abdul Wahhab was appointed in 1930 upon the advice of Zamiruddin Ahmad.
 In 1939, he was appointed as the rector of Darul Uloom Hathazari by the 39-member Shura, and he began his duties in 1941.
 His time as rector has been described by some as the "era of the Shah" or "Hathazari golden era".
-Abd al-Wahhab renamed the institution from "Madrasa Muinul Islam" (Spring of Islam madrasa) to the "Jamia Ahlia Darul Uloom Muinul Islam".
+Abdul Wahhab renamed the institution from "Madrasa Muinul Islam" (Spring of Islam madrasa) to the "Jamia Ahlia Darul Uloom Muinul Islam".
 This naming style influenced subsequent madrasas in Bangladesh, offering Dawra-e-Hadith.